 Let’s travel to the Canadian Rockies.
-Emerald watercolor lakes that at night become mirrors where you can see reflected the Milky Way.
-Rows of pine trees painted by brush.
-Animals that cross your path and change it.
+Emerald lakes that become mirrors at night where you can see the Milky Way’s reflection.
+Rows of pine trees looking like watercolor paints.
+Wild animals crossing your path.
 Northern lights that want to dance with you until dawn.

-If you have reached this post browsing the Internet I recognize that I deeply envy you.
-I tell you that you are about to live the most amazing travel of you life.
-A trip that will change you inside like it did to us.
-I know you will feel a deep emptiness when you say goodbye forever to its snowy peaks through the rear-view mirror.
-Western Canada will become part of you and no new place you explore will fill that gap.
+You are just about to experience the most amazing travel of your life.
+A trip that will change your life like it did for us.
+You will feel a deep emptiness when you say goodbye to its snowy peaks.
+Western Canada will become a part of you and no new place you explore will fill that gap the same way.

-In this post and in the following we will try to condense all the necessary information so that your Canadian Rockies road trip is perfect.
+In this post and the following, we will try to gather all the necessary information so that your Canadian Rockies road trip is perfect.

-This is the first article about our 15 days Canadian Rockies trip.
+This is the first article about our 15-day Canadian Rockies trip.
 Here you will find:

 WHY TRAVEL TO THE Canadian Rockies

-The most beautiful place on Earth is in a mountain range in northwestern North America, crossing Canada and the United States.
+The most beautiful place on Earth is in a mountain range in the northwest of North America, which crosses Canada and the United States.
 Our 15-day trip focused on the Rocky Mountains that belong to Canada.
 This area is located between the provinces of British Columbia and Alberta.

-The Canadian Rocky Mountain Parks were declared a World Heritage Site by UNESCO in 1984.
-And it’s no wonder.
-Its mountain landscape formed by peaks, lakes, waterfalls, glaciers and canyons is unique in the world.
+The Canadian Rocky Mountain Parks were declared a World Heritage Site by UNESCO in 1984, and it is no wonder why.
+Its mountain landscape formed by peaks, lakes, waterfalls, glaciers, and canyons is unique to the world.

-This means that every year miles of tourists visit this Western area of Canadá.
+This means that every year thousands of tourists visit this western area of Canada.
 Many of them are photographers aspiring to boost their galleries.
 The Canadian Rockies tours have become very popular to the travel agencies.

 Other visitors received by the Canadian Rockies are tourists with high purchasing power attracted by luxury hotels and lodges hidden within the mountains.
-But do not worry because the Rockies are for all budgets.
-It is also an ideal trip for backpackers in search of nature and adventure.
-Also, there are many cheap campsites that can reduce your travel budget.
+But do not worry, the Rockies are for all budgets.
+It is also an ideal trip for backpackers in search of nature and adventure: there are many cheap campsites that can reduce your travel budget.

-Within the Canadian Rockies, we find four national parks: Banff National Park, Yoho National Park, Jasper National Park, and Kootenay National Park.
+There are four Canadian Rockies national parks: Banff National Park, Yoho National Park, Jasper National Park, and Kootenay National Park.

 BANFF NATIONAL PARK